 During this time we have developed a unique reputation in specialist areas of architecture – remote and extreme-environment buildings, community and aged care facilities, and scientific and laboratory design.
 In 2001, we formed a sister company for our laboratory projects, and Lab-works Architecture has since become the leader for laboratory and scientific facility design in New Zealand.

-In 2012 Ron Pynenburg and Simon Blencowe opened our Christchurch office, and today we have a team of 23 registered architects, architectural technicians, graduates, interior designers and support staff across the two locations.
+In 2012 Ron Pynenburg and Simon Blencowe opened our Christchurch office, and today we have under 30 registered architects, architectural technicians, graduates, interior designers and support staff across the two locations.

 Our directors have a solid reputation in the architecture and construction industries in New Zealand.
 Ron Pynenburg has served as president of the New Zealand Institute of Architects (NZIA) and subsequently as chairman of the New Zealand Registered Architects Board (NZRAB) for a number of years.